COS301-SE-2020/Swift/swift-docs/docs/documentation/functional-requirements.md

 ## **User Management**
 1. The system should allow the user to register a new profile.
-2. The system should ask permission to access the customer’s location in order to displayrestaurants near them.
+2. The system should ask permission to access the customer’s location in order to display restaurants near them.
-3. The system should be able to log a customer in through an external authenticationsystem such as Google, Twitter, or Facebook.
+3. The system should be able to log a customer in through an external authentication system such as Google, Twitter, or Facebook.
 4. The system should allow the customer to update their profile information.
 5. The system should allow an admin user to add and manage employee accounts.

-## **Checking Into a Restaurant**
+## **Checking into a Restaurant**
 1. The system should allow the user to scan a QR code which will check them into a restaurant.
 2. The system should allow multiple customers to scan the same QR code at any table.
 3. The system should notify the customer that they have checked-in to a restaurant.